Polynomiality of surface braid and mapping class group representations: Module structure

-induces isomorphisms on Borel-Moore homology for all local coefficient systems on $C_{\bk}(\overline{S} \smallsetminus \overline{A})$ that extend to $C_{\bk}(\overline{S})$.
-But $\overline{A}$ is contained in the boundary of $\overline{S}$ (the purpose of replacing $S,\Gamma,A$ with $\overline{S},\overline{\Gamma},\overline{A}$ was precisely to ensure this) so, by Remark~\ref{rmk:condition-on-local-systems}, the inclusion \eqref{eq:inclusion-of-configuration-spaces} induces isomorphisms on Borel-Moore homology with \emph{all} local coefficient systems.
+induces isomorphisms on Borel-Moore homology for all local coefficient systems on $C_{\lambda}(\overline{S} \smallsetminus \overline{A})$ that extend to $C_{\lambda}(\overline{S})$.
+But $\overline{A}$ is contained in the boundary of $\overline{S}$ (the purpose of replacing $S,\Gamma,A$ with $\overline{S},\overline{\Gamma},\overline{A}$ was precisely to ensure this) so, by Remark~\ref{rmk:condition-on-local-systems}, the inclusion \eqref{eq:inclusion-of-configuration-spaces} induces isomorphisms on Borel-Moore homology with all local coefficient systems.

-The twisted Borel-Moore homology of $C_{\bk}(S\smallsetminus A)$ may therefore be computed from the twisted Borel-Moore homology of $C_{\bk}(\Gamma\smallsetminus A)$, where we may now consider $\Gamma$ as an abstract graph (forgetting its embedding into $S$) with vertex set $A$, as depicted in Figure~\ref{fig:graphs-configurations}.
-Since the complement $\Gamma\smallsetminus A$ is simply the disjoint union of the (open) edges of the graph $\Gamma$, its configuration space $C_{\bk}(\Gamma\smallsetminus A)$ is a disjoint union of open $k$-dimensional simplices, one for each choice of: \begin{itemizeb} \item the number of points that lie on each edge of $\Gamma$; \item for each edge of $\Gamma$, an ordered list of blocks of the partition $\bk$, prescribing which blocks of the partition the configuration points that lie on this edge must belong to, as we pass from left to right along the edge (with respect to an arbitrary orientation of the edge, chosen once and for all). \end{itemizeb} This combinatorial information may be summarised succinctly as a choice, for each edge $e$ of $\Gamma$, of a word $w_e$ on the alphabet of blocks of the partition $\bk$.
-This choice must have the property that the total number of times that a block of $\bk$ appears in $w_e$, as $e$ runs over all edges of $\Gamma$, is equal to the size of the block.
-In this notation, the labelled graphs depicted in Figure~\ref{fig:graphs-configurations} correspond to the different components of the configuration space $C_{\bk}(\Gamma\smallsetminus A)$ as the set of labels $\{w_e\}_e$ varies.
+The twisted Borel-Moore homology of $C_{\lambda}(S\smallsetminus A)$ may therefore be computed from the twisted Borel-Moore homology of $C_{\lambda}(\Gamma\smallsetminus A)$, where we may now consider $\Gamma$ as an abstract graph (forgetting its embedding into $S$) with vertex set $A$, as depicted in Figure~\ref{fig:graphs-configurations}.
+Since the complement $\Gamma\smallsetminus A$ is simply the disjoint union of the (open) edges of the graph $\Gamma$, its configuration space $C_{\lambda}(\Gamma\smallsetminus A)$ is a disjoint union of $k$-dimensional open simplices, one for each choice of: \begin{itemizeb} \item the number of points that lie on each edge of $\Gamma$; \item for each edge of $\Gamma$, an ordered list of blocks of $\lambda$, prescribing which blocks of the partition the configuration points that lie on this edge must belong to, as we pass from left to right along the edge (with respect to an arbitrary orientation of the edge, chosen once and for all). \end{itemizeb} We summarise this combinatorial information as follows.